kanow/operations/Documentation/Introduction/Index.rst

 Quite originally the
 `Freiwillige Feuerwehr der Stadt Thale <www.feuerwehr-stadt-thale.de>`_, long time ago, got this extension from me in a TYPO3 website.
-In the meanwhile someone else takes care of it and this someone means Wordpress is quite great.
+In the meanwhile someone else takes care of it and this one thinks Wordpress is great.
 Well, what to say ;-).
-If it makes happy, you're welcome.
+If it makes people happy, you're welcome.
 But the download numbers of the extension also suggest me, that there are other TYPO3 sites with need for this extension.
 But that's just by the way.

 The data for operations are managed in
 :ref:`TYPO3 Backend <t3start:concepts>` by editors.
-Many detailed information e.g. used vehicles, recources, assistance and more are possible.
+Many detailed information e.g. used vehicles, resources, assistance and more are possible.

-This extension can be used for other institutions like THW, police or security agencies too.
+This extension can be used for other institutions like THW, DRK, Police or e.g. a Security Agency too.

 Different views in :ref:`Frontend <t3start:concepts>` are possible.